csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 - There are many ways to write a multi-GPU program
 - Use `hipSetDevice()` (HIP) or `omp_set_default_device()` (OpenMP) to choose the default device
-   * In OpenMP, `device()`-directive can be used as well
+   * In OpenMP, `device()`-directive can also be used to select the target device
 * If you have an MPI program, it is often best to use one GPU per process, and let MPI handle data transfers between GPUs
-* There is still little experience from ROCm aware MPIs, there may be issues
+* There is still little experience of ROCm aware MPIs, there may be issues
-    * Note that a GPU-aware MPI is only required when passing device pointers to the MPI, passing only host pointers does not require any GPU awareness
+    * Note that a GPU-aware MPI is only required when passing device pointers to MPI, passing host pointers does not require any GPU awareness